 But we provide everyone with information on how they can reduce their risk of transmission in the context of their personal choices, and we offer to talk to people’s sex partners.
 If they feel it would be beneficial to them, we have a frank discussion about sexuality and HIV.

 What I try to tell people is that an HIV diagnosis is significant—it’s not something to trivialize—but if you get on effective antiretroviral therapy and we work on this together, you’ll be around well into old age.
 We’ll both be hobbling around my office together when we’re 102!

 All my patients know my pill-taking mantra: If you take this, it will work, and it will probably work forever.
 So let’s work together to get you (or keep you) taking your antiretrovirals every single day.
 Text reminders, apps, alarms, stickie notes, whatever it takes.
 I tell people that most of us have bigger commitments than taking a pill once a day and going for regular checkups.
 With effective treatment and ongoing care, HIV can be very manageable.

 Dr. Lisa Barrett is an infectious diseases doctor whose work focuses on people with HIV and hepatitis C. She is also an assistant professor at Dalhousie University in Halifax and a researcher who leads a team at the university’s Senescence Aging Infection & Immunity Laboratory.

-This article previously appeared in The Positive Side, a publication of CATIE, here.
+This article by Dr. Lisa Barrett previously appeared at CATIE's Positive Side, here.